 Brett sits on the Design Council for ‘Art Edit’ magazine, to which he contributes quarterly, as well as his role as judge for the 2013 Reece ‘I love My Bathroom’ competition.
 He has also been honoured to teach a Master Class on “Colour for Interiors” at the Mercer School of Design in Melbourne.

-Highly photogenic and inimitable, Brett’s work has been featured extensively in such magazines as Vogue Living, House & Garden, Belle, Artichoke, Home Beautiful, Florida Design, Florida International, Inside Out, Home and Design, Lino, The Miami Herald Magazine, The Daily and the Domain section of the Sydney Morning Herald .
+Highly photogenic and inimitable, Brett’s work has been featured extensively in such magazines as Vogue Living, House & Garden, Belle, Artichoke, Home Beautiful, Florida Design, Florida International, Inside Out, Home and Design, Lino, The Miami Herald Magazine, The Daily, the Domain section of the Sydney Morning Herald and Men’s Health magazine.